pilotmoon/popclipweb/site/guide/index.md

-PopClip's user interface is developed in English and is translated into Chinese (Traditional and Simplified), French, German, Italian, Japanese, Korean, Brazilian Portuguese, Russian, Slovak, Spanish, Vietnamese and Turkish.
+PopClip's user interface is developed in English and is translated into Chinese (Traditional and Simplified), French, German, Italian, Japanese, Korean, Brazilian Portuguese, Polish, Russian, Slovak, Spanish, Vietnamese and Turkish.
 These translations have been produced by a mix of paid translation services and volunteer users.